iainm342/milestone-4/README.md

 - [Code Institute](https://codeinstitute.net/) - main structure and model was taken from the Boutique Ado mini project.
 - [Django Central](https://djangocentral.com/building-a-blog-application-with-django/) - used to initially create the Events app.
 This was then modified to be more in line with the rest of the project.
-- [Digital Ocean](https://www.digitalocean.com/community/tutorials/django-authentication-with-facebook-instagram-and-linkedin) - used to add the Social log in functionality.

 [Back to Contents](#contents)